lagom/lagom/docs/manual/scala/guide/cluster/MigratingToAkkaPersistenceTyped.md

 @[akka-persistence-command-handler](../../../../../dev/sbt-plugin/src/sbt-test/sbt-plugin/akka-persistence-typed-migration-scala/shopping-cart-akka-persistence-typed/src/main/scala/com/example/shoppingcart/impl/ShoppingCartEntity.scala)

 This migration guide will not go into more details related to writing command and event handlers.
-Refer to the [Akka Persistence Typed docs](https://doc.akka.io/docs/akka/2.6/typed/index-persistence.html) or the section on [[domain modelling|DomainModelling]] for more information.
+Refer to the [Akka Persistence Typed docs](https://doc.akka.io/docs/akka/2.6/typed/index-persistence.html) or the section on [[domain modelling with Akka Persistence Typed|UsingAkkaPersistenceTyped]] for more information.

 ### Commands